 The Pima Community College UAV Club has designed an air vehicle system to compete in the International Aerial Robotics Competition (IARC).
 The rules require an autonomous air vehicle to fly through an open portal into a cluttered indoor environment, search for a small flash drive and exchange the drive with a decoy while evading or deactivating various security systems.
 The mission deadline is between 5 and 10 minutes, depending on whether security alarms are triggered.
 The team designed a low cost air vehicle with a jellyfish configuration, on which a balloon stabilizer provides passive stability.
+The balloon also doubles as a radome and encloses a large directional antenna.
 Twin propellers suspended beneath the balloon provide lift, and a separate modular 2D thrust vector control system provides precise horizontal positioning, allowing the vehicle to respond rapidly to changes in HVAC air movement.